LasterAlex/teloxide_tests/README.md

 Hopefully it is as easy as doing what happens in `./examples`

 1. Import the `teloxide_tests`
+2. Make your handler tree into a separate function (we are going to test it, after all)
-2. Create a mocked bot with something that can be turned into an update, like MockMessageText or MockMessagePhoto
+3. Create a mocked bot with something that can be turned into an update, like MockMessageText or MockMessagePhoto
-3. Add dependencies and/or a different bot using .dependencies(deps![]) and .me(MockedMe::new().build())
+4. Add dependencies and/or a different bot using .dependencies(deps![]) and .me(MockedMe::new().build())
-4. Dispatch it with .dispatch().await
+5. Dispatch it with .dispatch().await
-5. Get the responces with .get_responces()
+6. Get the responces with .get_responces()
-6. Do the testing with the gotten responces
+7. Do the testing with the gotten responces
+8. If you want to re-use the current bot and state with a new update, just call .update(MockMessageText::new()) and follow from the 5th step!

 **Do NOT** use raw MockBot fields like bot.updates or bot.me to mutate the bot, unless you know what you are doing.
-Use given abstractions, and if some feature is missing, you can mention it in the github repo (or contact me via telegram [@laster_alex](https://t.me/laster_alex))
+Use given abstractions, and if some feature is missing, you can mention it in the github repo (or write it in the telegram group [@teloxide_tests](https://t.me/teloxide_tests))

 ## Pitfalls